Temper Tantrums: “A Challenging Norm”

 Why are temper tantrums so common?

-Part of the answer lies within the various areas of development and in the children themselves.
+Part of the answer lies within the five areas of development and in the children themselves.
 Understanding toddler behavior can help you to take their behaviors less personally.

 Beginning at 7 1/2 months, you need to balance teaching social norms with encouraging curiosity and motor activities.
 It is a difficult and continuous set of trade-offs between allowing your toddlers to explore and keeping them safe; between giving them attention and promoting independence.